sasharoover/navigation-service/project.md

 What other non-functional requirements should be documented?
 What kind of metrics you should use to guarantee unambiguity?

 #6.
-User interface - Masinde
+User interface -
-##What are the views / components of the system?
-What are the functionalities of each view?
+##The views / components of the system and The functionalities of each view
-Illustrate each view and what it is used for (Textual explanation ok, no need for pictures!)

 #User Interface